heroku/heroku-buildpack-grails/README.md

 #### Specifying a specific build environment

 By default the build pack runs grails war, which assumes the production environment.
 To specify a different environment to use do the following:

+1. Make the Heroku environment variables available during build time (replace "myapp" with the Heroku name of your app)
 	$ heroku labs:enable user-env-compile -a myapp
+2. Specify your desired environment (replace "myenvironment" with the desired environment)
 	$ heroku config:add GRAILS_ENV=myenvironment

 If you have already pushed your app this will not automatically rebuild it, you will need to do a git push on your app in order for the changes to take affect.